slateci/slateci.github.io/_posts/2019-10-07-quarterly-updates.md

   - Users can expect to find services available at `<serivce name>.<clustername>.slateci.net` if they use the ingress controller.
 - Various caching bugs have been fixed

+## Minislate/Slatelite
+- CVMFS Support has been added to both environments
+- Slatelite now has an option to automatically join federation
+- Minislate builds will now be available on Dockerhub
+- Minislate deployment time has been reduced to 5 minutes

 ## Applications
 - Apps have been updated for Helm 3 compatibility
 - perfSONAR testpoint application has been promoted to stable.
 Measure all the networks!
 - Faucet SDN OpenFlow controller is now available in the stable catalog
-- StashCache application has been promoted to stable
+- StashCache application has been promoted to stable :tada:
+- MinIO application has been promoted to stable :tada:
 - HTCondor Worker chart now supports priority classes
 - The GridFTP and Globus-Connect applications can be used to transfer data into or out of Kubernetes Persistent Volume Claims
-- MinIO, HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog
+- HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog

 ## Sites
 - Clemson University added a SLATE cluster, `clemson-dev`
 - University of Washington experimenting with SLATE
 - A number of Internet 2 testbed sites have been added

-## Minislate/Slatelite
-- CVMFS Support has been added to both environments
-- Slatelite now has an option to automatically join federation
-- Minislate builds will now be available on Dockerhub
-- Minislate deployment time has been reduced to 5 minutes